okfn/ok-media/graphics/README.md

 ### Using the logo so small it would not display properly?

-The extra small use icons can be used as an icon for digital applications and should never be used at a size larger than 45px.
+The [extra small use icons](https://github.com/okfn/ok-media/tree/master/graphics/extra-small-icons) can be used as an icon for digital applications and should never be used at a size larger than 45px.
 This version of the logo is perfect for favicons and app icons.
-If you need to use the logo in a small space, there is a version with less detail (in the small-logos folder), so it looks crisper.
+If you need to use the logo in a small space, there is [a version with less detail](https://github.com/okfn/ok-media/tree/master/graphics/small-logos), so it looks crisper.